cortinah/hockeystick/README.md

 ## Installation

-You can install the development version of `hockeystick` from
+You may install the development version of `hockeystick` from
 <https://github.com/cortinah/hockeystick> with:

 ``` r